christophercrouzet/gorilla/doc/tutorial.rst

 --------------------

-In the case where patches need to be applied dynamically, meaning that the extension objects and/or targets are only to be known at runtime, then it is possible to make use of the :class:`~gorilla.extension.Extension` class.
+In the case where patches need to be applied dynamically, meaning that the extension source objects and/or targets are only to be known at runtime, then it is possible to make use of the :class:`~gorilla.extension.Extension` class.

    >>> from gorilla.extension import Extension
    >>> import guineapig